A funny thing happened the first time walking became “daily” instead of “when life allows.”

 Upper body push day looked like this:

-- Overhead press machine: 3 sets of 12 reps, 90 seconds rest.
+- Overhead press machine: 3 sets of 12 reps.

-- Cable lateral raise: 4 sets of 15 reps, 60 seconds rest, slow lowering for 2 seconds each rep.
+- Cable lateral raise: 4 sets of 15 reps.

 Energy during those sessions felt steadier.